-The Combined Company is exposed to market risk for changes in interest rates related to its credit facilities.
-Interest rate swap agreements are used to manage a portion of the exposure related to changing interest rates by converting floating-rate debt to fixed-rate debt.
-If LIBOR is lower than the fixed rate in the contract, the Combined Company is required to pay the counterparties the difference, and conversely, the counterparties are required to pay the Combined Company if LIBOR is higher than the fixed rate in the contract.
-For the interest rate cap below, the agreement cost was \$0.2 million for the premium payment made in 2010 upon entering into the agreement.
-The Combined Company did not designate the interest rate derivatives as cash flow hedges; therefore, the changes in fair value of these instruments are recorded in current earnings.
+The Company is exposed to market risk for changes in interest rates related to its Senior Secured Credit Facility.
+Interest rate derivative agreements are used to manage a portion of the exposure related to changing interest rates by converting floating-rate debt to fixed-rate debt.
+If LIBOR is lower than the fixed rate in the contract, the Company is required to pay the counterparties the difference, and conversely, the counterparties are required to pay the Company if LIBOR is higher than the fixed rate in the contract.
+For the interest rate cap below, the Company paid a premium of \$0.2 million in 2010 upon entering into the agreement.
+The

+Company did not designate the interest rate derivatives as cash flow hedges; therefore, the changes in fair value of these instruments are recorded in current earnings.

-The following presents the settlement terms of the interest rate derivatives at June 30, 2011:
+The following presents the settlement terms of the interest rate derivatives at September 30, 2011: